-As partial consideration for the license rights granted under the UT Southwestern Agreement, the Company issued 2,000,000 shares of its common stock, or 20% of its then outstanding fully-diluted common stock, to UT Southwestern.
+In November 2019, as partial consideration for the license rights granted under the UT Southwestern Agreement, the Company issued 2,179,000 shares of its common stock, or 20% of its then outstanding fully-diluted common stock, to UT Southwestern.
 As additional consideration, UT Southwestern was entitled to receive additional shares if their holdings fell below 10% on a fully-diluted basis before or as a result of the completion of a qualified financing.
 In March 2020, following the initial closing of the Series A convertible preferred stock agreement, which met the definition of such qualified financing, the anti-dilution feature expired and no additional shares were issued.
 The Company does not have any future milestone or royalty obligations to UT Southwestern under the UT Southwestern Agreement other than costs related to maintenance of patents.
-In 2019, total pass-through costs related to the UT Southwestern Agreement totaled approximately \$16,000.

-The Company also has the right of first refusal for any shares that UT Southwestern wishes to sell that expires upon an initial public offering or change of control of the Company.
+The Company also had the right of first refusal for any shares that UT Southwestern wishes to sell that officially expired upon the closing of the IPO.
+UT Southwestern did not sell any shares before the closing of the IPO.

 The fair value of the shares issued was determined to be \$980,000 which was recorded as an increase to common stock and additional paid-in capital and a corresponding research and development expense during the period from Inception through December 31, 2019.
-The cost to acquire this license is recorded within research and development expense in the statement of operations because the license relates to specific preclinical research and development activities that do not have an alternative future use.
+The cost to acquire this license is recorded within research and development expense in the consolidated statements of operations because the license relates to specific preclinical research and development activities that do not have an alternative future use.
 As the acquisition of the license was settled through the issuance of shares of the Company's common stock, this transaction fell within the scope of ASC Topic 718 since equity was issued in exchange for goods (the license).
-Specifically, the Company recorded the cost of the license as a non-employee share based payment, measured at the grant date fair value of the common stock of \$0.49 per share.
+Specifically, the Company recorded the cost of the license as a non-employee share based payment, measured at the grant date fair value of the common stock of \$0.45 per share.
 The common shares were equity-classified.
 The anti-dilution provision was concluded to represent a performance condition tied to a future liquidity event, which was not considered probable of occurring at December 31, 2019 since it was deemed outside of the Company's control.

-Since there is an absence of a public trading market for the Company's common stock, the valuation of the common stock issued to UT System was performed using methodologies, approaches, and assumptions consistent with the American Institute of Certified Public Accountants Audit and Accounting Practice Aid Series: Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
+Since there was an absence of a public trading market for the Company's common stock during the period from Inception to December 31, 2019, the valuation of the common stock issued to UT System was performed using methodologies, approaches, and assumptions consistent with the American Institute of Certified Public Accountants Audit and Accounting Practice Aid Series: Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
 The estimated fair value of the Company's common stock was determined with the assistance of a third-party specialist using an Option-Pricing Method ("OPM").
-Under the OPM, the Company used a backsolve method so that the enterprise value equaled the contemplated value of the Company determined by the Series A convertible preferred stock financing transaction which initially closed on March 4, 2020 (see Note 9), and giving consideration to any value-generating events that may have occurred between March 4, 2020 and the date the common shares were issued to UT System on November 19, 2019.
+Under the OPM, the Company used a backsolve method so that the enterprise value equaled the contemplated value of the Company determined by the Series A convertible preferred stock financing transaction which initially closed on March 4, 2020 (see Note 7), and giving consideration to any value-generating events that may have occurred between March 4, 2020 and the date the common shares were issued to UT System on November 19, 2019.
 A discount for lack of marketability ("DLOM") of 20% was applied to derive the valuation price.
 The DLOM used was derived from the then-current estimates of the time to a liquidity event made by the Company's board of directors, with input from the Company's senior management.
 The estimates are based, in part, on subjective assumptions.